Child Support Law Firm

 If Your Child’s Parent Pursues Bankruptcy

 If you are the custodial parent who depends upon child support payments to care for your child, you may have concern when you learn that your ex has filed for bankruptcy.
 You will likely wonder whether bankruptcy will have an impact on your ability to obtain child support.
 Thankfully, child support is considered a priority debt making it non dischargeable.
 This means that a person is unable to wipe the slate clean of their child support debt arrears and/or payments.
 When Chapter 7 bankruptcy is filed, the parent who is owed child support will be one of the first creditor to receive payment.

 Some of the time, contacting a lawyer may be in your best interest when it comes to managing child support.
 During the process of separating your life from the person you were married to, it’s only natural for many to experience financial stressors.
 Before you walk away without taking action, it’s important that you put a few things into perspective.
 Always remember that your lawyer has your best interests at heart when engaging in this type of process.

-Whether you are a parent who is struggling to pay child support and considering bankruptcy, or the custodial parent who is reliant upon child support as a way of financially meeting the needs of your kids; it’s in your best interest to contact a lawyer, like a child support law firm in Tampa FL.
+Whether you are a parent who is struggling to pay child support and considering bankruptcy, or the custodial parent who is reliant upon child support as a way of financially meeting the needs of your kids; it’s in your best interest to contact family lawyer Tampa, FL parents recommend.
 You will want to weigh your options with a professional who can support you in keeping your interests at the forefront.